Citadel Servers Review

 Game Library

-Citadel covers 15 of the 20 games in our matrix.
-The notable gaps: Satisfactory, Space Engineers, Arma Reforger, Factorio, Core Keeper, Don't Starve Together.
-If your AU community is running those, Citadel isn't going to work.
+Citadel covers 15 of the 20 games in our matrix, with a solid survival core (Rust, ARK:SA, DayZ, Conan Exiles, Valheim, 7 Days to Die, Project Zomboid, Enshrouded) plus Satisfactory and Garry's Mod.
+The gaps: Space Engineers, Arma Reforger, Factorio, Core Keeper, and Don't Starve Together.
+If your community is running those, Citadel isn't going to work.

 The Smaller Scale Consideration

-"Smaller provider with fewer resources" is an honest characterization.
-Citadel is a smaller company than Nitrado, G-Portal, or Zap-Hosting.
-That has tradeoffs: support is closer to the operations team (good), but scaling during incidents can be slower (e.g., no 24/7 NOC with four overlapping shifts).
+Citadel is a smaller company than Nitrado, G-Portal, or Zap-Hosting, and its panel is a customized TCAdmin rather than anything modern.
+That has tradeoffs: support is closer to the operations team (good), but scaling during incidents can be slower, and being UK-based means there's no reason to expect Australian-business-hours support to be the strong shift.
 For an individual server owner, this usually doesn't matter.
 For a large community that might see concurrent issues, it's a consideration.

 Bottom Line